-- 1. Is your country greatly affected by environmental issues caused by fast fashion? - 2.
+- 1. Is your country greatly affected by environmental and social issues caused by fast fashion? - 2.
 Does your country count many factories involved in fast fashion activity? - 3.
-Has your country created any initiative to encourage sustainable and ethical fashion? - 4.
+Has your country created any initiative to encourage sustainable and ethical fashion?
+If so, who are the stakeholders involved in these initiatives (governments, unions, employers, civil society)? - 4.
 Does your population mainly buy products from fast fashion brands? - 5.
 How will your country sensitise the population over the issue? - 6.
-Is there an organisation or body in your country that takes care of sanctioning fashion factories and brands that damage our environment? - 7.
+Is there a regulatory framework in your country which ensures the application of international labour standards in the fashion industry?
+How such framework is applied and implemented? - 7.
 How does your country promote ethical fashion?
 If not, did your country create any organisations or bodies that take care of helping and giving funds to more ethical brands? - 8.
 Is your country involved in any research and/or innovation program to find alternative solutions to fast fashion?